The appearance of dandruff is unsightly and often very difficult to get rid of. However, there are ways and means to alleviate and treat dandruff.

 Dandruff occurs when the scalp is out of balance.
 The goal of any treatment is to regulate and harmonize the scalp in order for it to perform its normal function again.

 The nature of the optimal treatment also depends on what causes dandruff.
 These causes can, in fact, be manifold.
-Dry scalp leads to dry, white scales.
-One reason may be related to dry heated air especially during the winter months in overheated rooms.
+A dry scalp leads to dry, white flakes.
+One reason may be related to dry heated air, especially during the winter months in overheated rooms.

 Additionally, microorganisms such as bacteria and fungi can cause dandruff.
-They feed on the fat of the sebaceous glands, causing the increase in dandruff.
+They feed on the fat of the sebaceous glands, causing an increase in dandruff.

 Lastly, dandruff can be caused by health problems, illness or side effects of medication.
 In such cases, it is best to seek medical attention.